SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserLaunchProtocol.md

 The recommended implementation of this protocol is as follows:

 1. The landing page (portal) provides URLs from which the user/student can choose.
 The URLs optionally contain the StoreURL or ResetURL options.
-2. Upon selection of a target state/URL, or after pressing a confirmation button, the browser is redirected to the requested URL.
+1. The landing page resets the browser's default to the original default page.
-3. At the target URL (which sits on the test delivery system), the TDS inspects the URL string for options, and calls an appropriate API where necessary.
+1. Upon selection of a target state/URL, or after pressing a confirmation button, the landing page calls appropriate API to set the URL as the new browser default (if URL option exists in URL query string).
-4. The browser receives this API call and implements the request.
+1. If necessary, the browser receives this API call and implements the request.
-5. The browser is then redirected by TDS to the final student login page using the TDS' built-in URL mapping mechanism (for example, https://aa.tds.airast.org/student will map to a more instance-specific URL such as https://login4.cloud9.tds.airast.org/student/V941/?c=Statename
+1. Browser is redirected to the requested URL.

 ### API